Ron Massey Cup

 The Ron Massey Cup (formerly known as the Bundaberg Red Cup and Jim Beam Cup) is a semi-professional development level rugby league competition in New South Wales (NSW), Australia, run by the New South Wales Rugby League (NSWRL).
 The competition is run concurrently with the National Rugby League (NRL).
 It currently comprises 13 teams drawn from the Sydney metropolitan area.
 The competition is named after Ron Massey, a former rugby league coach.
 Ron Massey died on 19 September 2016.

 The competition is an expanded version of the former Metropolitan Cup and Second Division competitions.
 The competition was renamed the Bundaberg Red Cup after the 2008 season (the last Jim Beam Cup season), after Bundaberg Rum replaced former sponsor Jim Beam.
 For the 2013 season, the competition was re-branded as the Ron Massey Cup in honour of the former coach, tactician, mentor and administrator.

 Clubs

-Ten teams will compete in the 2025 Ron Massey Cup.
-The fixture list is available on the Play Rugby League website.
+Ten teams are competing in the 2026 Ron Massey Cup.
+The fixture list is available on the NSWRL website.